SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 An action is simply a textual representation of a call to a function in the scripting language.
 It simply looks like this: "setMode(Pedal Vibration)", which means, that the "Pedal Vibration" mode should be selected as the active layer for your hardware controller.
 You can provide zero or more arguments to the function call.
 All arguments will be passed as strings to the function with the exception of *true* and *false*, which will be passed as literal values (1 and 0).

-Although you may call any globally defined function, you should use only the following functions for your actions, since they are specially prepared to be called from an external source:
+Although you may call any globally defined function, you should use only the following functions for your actions, since they are specially prepared to be called from an external source.
+Many of these functions are particular useful in combination with a [*Conversation* booster](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants#conversation-booster).

 | Function | Parameter(s) | Plugin | Description |
 | ------ | ------ | ------ | ------ |